 (must be accompanied by an adult)

-GMTS Members visit free*
+GMTS Members & TfGM staff visit free

 We always recommend travelling to the Museum by public transport wherever possible.
 If you are travelling to the Museum on an event day, please check our event page.